Castles and Palaces

 One of the largest towers in Scotland, Alloa Tower has had a chequered history.

-Built in the 14th century, it was added to at various periods.
+Built-in the 14th century, it was added to various periods.
 A mansion was attached in the 18th century, but when it burned down in August 1800, its replacement was located elsewhere.

 The tower has a fine selection of portraits and landscapes by David Allan, Sir Henry Raeburn, and others, and a few items of furniture.